 free to share your draft applications in the #jsoc channel of the Slack to

-feel is best.
 The key questions we will ask ourselves when considering it are:

 Is the student committed to the project?